nramc/my-notes/docs/blog/articles/java/spring/monitoring/custom-metrics.md

 ### Micrometer

-Micrometer is the metrics facade used by Spring Boot.
+[Micrometer](https://micrometer.io/) is the metrics facade used by Spring Boot.
 It offers a vendor-neutral API to create and publish metrics to backends like Prometheus, Datadog, New Relic, and more.

 ### Prometheus

-Prometheus scrapes metrics from your application at regular intervals and stores them as time series data.
+[Prometheus](https://prometheus.io/) scrapes metrics from your application at regular intervals and stores them as time series data.
 With its powerful query language (PromQL), you can slice, dice, and alert on metrics easily.

-## Spring Boot Actuator
+### Spring Boot Actuator

-Spring Boot Actuator bridges the gap, exposing your metrics (including custom ones) via HTTP endpoints like /actuator/metrics.
+[Spring Boot Actuator](https://docs.spring.io/spring-boot/reference/actuator/index.html) bridges the gap, exposing your metrics (including custom ones) via HTTP endpoints like `/actuator/metrics`.

 ## Setting Up Micrometer and Prometheus in Spring Boot

 ### Add Dependencies

 To get started, you need to add the necessary dependencies to your Spring Boot project.
+In this example, we will use prometheus as the metrics backend.

 For Maven Dependency,